Some shops only allow you to use a card if you meet their minimum card payment amount - this can be extremely off-putting to customers.

 Say you don’t carry cash.
 You want to buy a £2 coffee, and there’s a £5 card limit.
 Do you spend the extra £3, or go somewhere else?

 To be fair, it’s understandable why there’s a minimum payment.
-All card transactions have card processing fees, and it can seem pointless to process small value transactions.
+All card transactions come with card processing fees, making it seem like it's pointless to process such small value transactions.

 We think it’s a bad idea to set a minimum amount for card payments.
 Firstly, we’re going to explain whether you’re actually allowed to set a minimum card payment, before trying to convince you that doing so is a bad idea!